JackDoe01/ledger_qatesting_realworld01/README.md

 Frontend testing with Selenium+Pytest
 Api testing with Python requests+Pytest

-# Note: you should have received the access to a throwout GitHub profile to use this repo as collaborator + access token to clone.
-If not please contact me.
+# Note: to run Workflow actions you need to be added as collaborator to this repo or in alternative, just fork the repo on your own account
+and you should be able to run Workflows actions.

 # Run the testing pipeline inside GitHub Workflows in a browser:
   - The Workflow is set to be ran manually, not on push, to run the workflow: